YoshKae/Coulomb_Update/README.md

 This repository was created on August 8, 2025, to share the development and editorial progress of Coulomb ver.
 4.x.

 Currently, the repository includes the **Coulomb ver.
 4.0.0**.
-Coulomb 4.0 is a MATLAB-based application for calculating and visualizing Coulomb stress changes in both two and three dimensions, representing a substantial extension of previous versions.
+Coulomb ver.
+4.0 is a MATLAB-based application redesigned and reconstructed for the current MATLAB environment based on [Coulomb ver.
+3 (Toda et al., 2011)](https://pubs.usgs.gov/of/2011/1060/).
+The software has been significantly extended from the previous version to support the calculation and visualization of **static Coulomb stress changes in both 2D and 3D**.
 While it is expected to run on MATLAB 2024a or later, it is more stable when used with MATLAB 2025a or newer.

 Bugs may be discovered and fixed, and new features may be added.